-This spicy dumpling pasta-like dish is easy vegetarian comfort food that also looks elegant.
-We all know leafy greens are really good for you and I happen to love them.
-But for anyone out there that's not a huge fan of vegetables or anything green, you will love this Spinach Gnudi, too.
+This spicy Spinach Gnudi is an easy vegetarian comfort food that also looks elegant.
+We all know leafy greens are good for you and I love them in my pasta.
+But for anyone out there who’s not a huge fan of vegetables or anything green, you will love this Spinach Gnudi, too.

 Why this Recipe Works

-Gnudi is a fantastic recipe if you're looking for a gnocchi-style pasta dish but don't want anything that uses potato.
+Gnudi is a fantastic recipe if you’re looking for a gnocchi-style pasta dish but don’t want anything that uses potatoes.
 My gnudi recipe makes delicious dumplings out of spinach and ricotta.

 Squeezing out the liquid in the spinach ensures you won't have to add too much flour.
 A flour-heavy dumpling can be chewy, and these dumplings are fluffy.